-RTT 121-Cardiopulmonary-Renal Anatomy and Physiology4 Credits An in-depth study of the structure and function of the cardiopulmonary and renal organ systems, including the study of hemoglobin, oxygen, carbon dioxide, and acid base balance in health and disease.
-(Spring Semester - First Year)
+- RTT 121-Cardiopulmonary-Renal Anatomy and Physiology ......4 Credits An in-depth study of the structure and function of the cardiopulmonary and renal organ systems, including the study of hemoglobin, oxygen, carbon dioxide, and acid base balance in health and disease.
+(Spring Semester-First Year) 4 hours lecture

-RTT 123-Respiratory Pharmacology2 Credits Course will discuss drug preparations, basic principles of drug action, distribution systems, drug orders, mathematical principles related to drug preparation and administration, routes of drug administration, drug classifications, basic mechanisms of action, and therapeutic applications for drugs administered by respiratory therapists.
+RTT 123-Respiratory Pharmacology ......
+2 Credits Course will discuss drug preparations, basic principles of drug action, distribution systems, drug orders, mathematical principles related to drug preparation and administration, routes of drug administration, drug classifications, basic mechanisms of action, and therapeutic applications for drugs administered by respiratory therapists.
+2 hours lecture